BEYOND PROMPT-TO-CODE

 Vibe coding made code generation accessible.
 But generating code is only one step.
-Goodspeed wraps it in a full lifecycle: discover what to build, validate the idea, generate production-quality mobile apps, and automate the launch.
+The studio wraps it in a full lifecycle: discover what to build, validate the idea, generate production-quality mobile apps, and automate the launch.

 What is vibe coding?